September 26-28, 2025

 What is the Ride Aloha Festival?

-What to expect from a three day weekend of Bikes?
+What to expect from a three day weekend of bikes?

-Packet Pickup Expo
+Packet Pickup Expo on Friday and Saturday

-Ho‘omaka Welcome Party
+Ho‘omaka Welcome Party on Friday night

-The Honolulu Century Ride (25-100 miles options)
+The Honolulu Century Ride on Sunday

-The Honolulu Aloha Fun Ride (5- 8 miles options)
+The Honolulu Aloha Fun Ride on Sunday

-Finish Line Festival
+Finish Line Festival on Sunday afternoon

 Choose how to celebrate with us.